kckuei/arduino-fun/README.md

 * Try making a board configuration, and program for a nightlight.
 * When the light dims, the light comes on.

+* It is sensitive to the orientation of the photoresistor.
+For best results, should orient photo resistors in different orientations and take the average of the response.

 ## 05. Mood Cue
 Uses a servo motor to make a mechanical guage to point to the mood for the day.